UCLA Law School Acceptance Rate

 • Submit the David J. Epstein Program in Public Interest Law and Policy Application, if applicable.

-• When applying for the Achievement Fellowship Program, a candidate must also submit a one-page essay detailing in detail the challenges they have faced and why he/she is a strong candidate for the program.
-Candidates must take the LSAT or the GRE no later than November 30, 2022, and the application deadline for the Achievement Fellowship is December 15, 2022.
+• When applying for the Achievement Fellowship Program, a candidate must also submit a one-page essay detailing in detail the challenges they have faced and why the applicant is a strong candidate for the program.
+Candidates must take the LSAT or the GRE no later than November 30, 2023, and the application deadline for the Achievement Fellowship is December 15, 2023.
 However, candidates may still apply and be given consideration for any remaining Achievement Fellowships that are available even if they take the LSAT or GRE after these dates.

 How Many Years Is A UCLA Law Degree?